Feeling daunted by the prospect of buying a house? Here’s a first-time buyer checklist to help the road to becoming a homeowner run a little smoother.

 All these schemes have their differences, so ensure you’ve worked out which one is for you.

-Of course, property portal websites like Zoopla or Rightmove are often the first port of call for those looking to buy a house in the UK for the first time.
+Of course, property portal websites like Zoopla or Rightmove are often the first port of call.

 When viewing properties, be thorough.
 Try and visit the property twice, and at different times of the day.
 If possible, drive by also!